Higher chromatic Thom spectra via unstable homotopy theory: Background, and some classical positive and negative results

 \begin{remark} As stated in \cite[Proposition 1.5.29]{lawson-dl}, the operation $Q_1$ already exists in the mod $2$ homology of any \emph{$\cQ_1$-ring} $R$, where $\mathcal{Q}_1$ is the cup-1 operad from Notation \ref{cup-1-defn} --- the entire $\E{2}$-structure is not necessary.
 With our modification of $\cQ_1$ at odd primes as in Remark \ref{cup-1-defn}, this is also true at odd primes. \end{remark}

 \begin{remark} We will again momentarily specialize to $p=2$ for convenience.
 Steinberger's calculation in Theorem \ref{steinberger} can be rephrased as stating that $Q_1 \zeta_i = \zeta_{i+1}$, where $Q_1$ is the \emph{lower-indexed} Dyer-Lashof operation.
+(See \cite[Page 59]{bmms} for this notation.)
 As in Remark \ref{Q1-opn}, the operation $Q_1$ already exists in the mod $p$ homology of any $\cQ_1$-ring $R$.
-Since homotopy commutative rings are $\mathcal{Q}_1$-algebras in spectra, this observation can be used to prove results of W\"urgler \cite{wurgler} and Pazhitnov-Rudyak \cite{hf2-old}. \end{remark}
+Since homotopy commutative rings are $\mathcal{Q}_1$-algebras in spectra, this observation can be used to prove results of W\"urgler (\cite[Theorem 1.1]{wurgler}) and Pazhitnov-Rudyak (\cite[Theorem in Introduction]{hf2-old}). \end{remark}

 \begin{remark} The argument with Dyer-Lashof operations and Theorem \ref{steinberger} used in the proof of Theorem \ref{hm} will be referred to as the \emph{Dyer-Lashof hopping argument}.
 It will be used again (in the same manner) in the proof of Theorem \ref{main-thm}. \end{remark}